 IBAN vs SWIFT – find out more on sending and receiving international payments as we breakdown the main differences between IBAN numbers and SWIFT codes in more detail.

 If you’re looking for an IBAN because you need to send money to a friend, family member, or an overseas a supplier, you’ll also want a clear breakdown on what the international money transfer will cost you.

 International bank transfer fees can be confusing and very costly.
 When sending money abroad through your bank, you will usually be charged an international money transfer fee, the cost of which varies from bank to bank.
 On top of this you may have to pay a margin of up to 2.3%* on the daily exchange rate.
 This could make a big difference to the cost of your international payments and result in your recipient getting less than you might think.

 If you want to get the best price available for sending money abroad, using an international money transfer specialist instead of your high street bank could save you money.

-In 2019, WorldFirst rolled out a new pricing structure offering simplicity and transparency, with just three pricing tiers for all our customers, placing us up to 85%* cheaper than high street banks.
+In 2019, WorldFirst rolled out a new pricing structure offering simplicity and transparency, with just three pricing tiers for all our customers.

 A good way to check on the combined impact of the upfront fees and exchange rate used for your transfer, is to look at the amount that your recipient will get if you send a fixed amount of money with different providers.